Connect with others who understand.

 1. The Anti-Inflammatory Diet

-Staples of anti-inflammatory diets include:
+Essentials of anti-inflammatory diets include:

 • Beans — High in dietary fiber and protein, beans have significant antioxidant and anti-inflammatory compounds.

-2. The Weight-Loss Diet
+2. Weight-Loss Diets

-A small 2019 study found that obesity not only increases the risk of developing PsA, it’s also associated with higher disease activity, poorer treatment response, and a higher risk of other inflammatory conditions.
+According to the National Psoriasis Foundation (NPF), the best diet for managing PsA symptoms is one that helps people attain a healthy weight and takes pressure off the joints.
+A small 2019 study found that obesity is associated with higher disease activity, poorer treatment response, and a higher risk of other inflammatory conditions.
 When participants in the study lost weight, joint pain and swelling decreased.

-The NPF strongly recommends reducing caloric intake among people with higher body weight who have psoriatic disease.
 Ask your doctor about the best nutrition plan if you’re looking to lose weight.

 3. The Gluten-Free Diet